Image

 The good news is that you can get help to make things easier and less stressful.

-Reach out to the university/college
+Reach out to student services

 If you're willing to tell the college or university about your stammer, they can support you.
 If you talk to them early enough, support can be put in place before you start your course.